 I liked The Wheell of Time.
 I loved The Sword of Truth, and will next recommend a book from its collection, but so far, I am a huge fan of A Song of Ice and Fire.
 I’ll add more books as I get to them, but this is fantasy without the obsession of mythical creatures that I feel sometimes distorts the storytelling.
 It’s political deception, fantastic battle scenes, and cold calculation.
 I don’t know what that says of my character, but give it a try.
 George R.R.
 Martin does not disappoint.
 The HBO adaptation was absolutely outstanding.

 I can’t remember how I was introduced to Brett.
 I’m grateful for the introduction though, because this series is unparalleled.
 It’s one of those rare stories where people likely take sides over who should be the shield against the opposing force on the surface, but also, who should be the protector against the evil that lives beneath.
 It’s a unique mix of horror and fantasy, and like any great epic tale, the back story is just as compelling.
+I’ve finished reading the five-book series, and even though the books are long, the sereies remains consistently great to the last drop.

 Note: These are all affiliate links and help the website earn a little change to keep it going.